Skip to content

 What’s the difference between disc pain and muscle pain?

-Disc-related pain often includes nerve symptoms such as radiating pain, numbness, or tingling, while muscle pain is usually localized.
+Disc-related pain often includes nerve symptoms such as radiating pain, numbness, or tingling, while muscle pain is usually more localized.
 A proper exam helps determine the source.

 Your Relief Starts Here